pbaiz/ts-node-boilerplate/README.md

 $ npm install --scripts-prepend-node-path=auto
 $ npm test
 ```
-Use Node v10.18.0 or bellow.
-There is a bug on a spdy http2 library for Node 11 and beyond: https://github.com/spdy-http2/handle-thing/pull/13

 ### Usage
 After running the app you can access the documentation at: https://localhost:3000/api/doc